imadtyx/misalignment-scraper/README.md

 ### 3) Scrape and reproduce a misalignment example

-Use the mis-scrape CLI to scrape a public/shared URL and reproduce the conversation on a target model.
+You can use the mis-scrape tool via CLI to scrape a public/shared URL and reproduce the conversation on a target model.
 You specify the source URL and a target model (e.g., `claude-opus-4-1-20250805`).
 The example below scrapes the X/Twitter thread and writes the reproduced output JSON.

 ```bash
 python src/mis-scrape/main.py "https://x.com/lefthanddraft/status/1945910430553313660" --target anthropic/claude-3-opus-20240229 --output outputs/reproduced.json